-Peppers, both bell and hot/chili, are one of the slower plants to plant in colder region because they love heat and seeds take along time to get to transplant size.
-Since they only fruit when the temperature is above 55F (12C), and we only have a good 30 days of that it makes growing them here that much more difficult.
+Peppers, both bell and hot/chilli, are one of the slower plants to plant in the colder region because they love heat, and seeds take a long time to get to transplant size.
+Since they only fruit when the temperature is above 55F (12C), and we only have a good 30 days of that, it makes growing them here that much more difficult.

 So they get started early indoors, transplant well after the risk of frost and love heat.

-I struggled with peppers for years, they would always grow strong until about a foot tall then stop, look a little yellow and eventually make a few small fruit.
-Last year, after it started to happen again I did an in depth search looking for causes and settled on one.
+I struggled with peppers for years; they would always grow strong until about a foot tall, then stop, look a little yellow and eventually make a few small fruits.
+Then, last year, after it started to happen again, I did an in-depth search looking for causes and settled on one.

-It seems peppers (and a few other plants) will actually get stunted from small amounts of chlorine.
-Small amounts of chlorine from say, a watering hose.
-After losing about a month of grow time I started filling buckets of water and letting them stand (dechlorinizing the water) and used that water on the peppers.
-Almost immediately they bounced back and ended up producing a ton of fruit even with losing a month of growing time.
+Peppers (and a few other plants) will get stunted by small amounts of chlorine.
+Small amounts of chlorine from, say, a watering hose.
+So after losing about a month of growing time, I started filling buckets of water and letting them stand (dechlorinating the water) and used that water on the peppers.
+Almost immediately, they bounced back and produced a ton of fruit, even after losing a month of growing time.

 Climate: Peppers like it hot

 SFG Spacing: 1 per square foot (locally acceptable for cold climate)

 When to plant: 4-8 weeks before the last frost indoors, transplant two weeks after last frost.